sheridanfew/ElDemAcc/README.md

 - In conducting this study, real measued data from domestic and business customers connected to the Gitaraga microgrid was analysed and used to inform design of a microgrid system.
 - In order to maintain confidentiality, raw data is not included in this repository, only aggregate properties and load data for the microgrid as a whole.
 Please get in touch if you are interested in this data as I have developed some tools to download this from servers and convert it into a useable form (with Meshpower's permission)
 - Data here have already undergone a process to obtain hourly loads per customer from the meshpower database (detailed elsewhere)
-- process_Mespower_loads.R was used to generate processed loads from raw data, but will not work here as raw data is excluded (processed data is included to facilitate running of later scripts)
+- 4_process_Mespower_loads.R was used to generate processed loads from raw data, but will not work here as raw data is excluded (processed data is included to facilitate running of later scripts)

 ## Data processing